 Here are five reasons Reading is such an appealing place to live.

-Reading is served by three junctions of the M4 motorway that links it with the M25, and it’s within easy reach of the M40 and M3.
+Reading is served by three junctions (J10, 11 and 12) of the M4 motorway that links it with the M25, and it’s also within easy reach of the M40 and M3.

-And with direct routes to almost every part of the UK, Reading is one of the busiest interchanges on the national rail network.
+With direct train routes to almost every part of the UK, Reading is one of the busiest interchanges on the national rail network.
 Trains are operated by GWR to London Paddington and to the west; South West Trains into London Waterloo and Basingstoke; and Cross Country Trains to Bournemouth, the Midlands and beyond.

 National Express coaches pick up from Reading town centre, the train station, the Royal Berkshire Hospital, the University of Reading and Calcot, and the excellent local bus service covers the entire Reading urban area and some of the local villages.

-The University of Reading is a global university that enjoys a world-class reputation for teaching, research and enterprise.
+The University of Reading is a global university that has a world-class reputation for teaching, research and enterprise.

 And schools in Reading boast some impressive statistics (provided by Living Reading2):

-• The first UTC in the country to be rated ‘outstanding’.
+- The first University Technical College (UTC) in the country to be rated ‘outstanding’.

 Reading town centre is renowned for its variety of retailers from well-known high-street chains to an eclectic mix of independent stores.
 On Broad Street, independent local traders set up in front of the historic former chapel-turned bookstore.

-The town also offers an extensive and diverse selection of restaurants, cafes and bars as well as the town’s popular food markets.
+The town also offers an extensive and diverse selection of restaurants, cafes and bars as well as popular weekly food markets.

 Click here for Top places to eat and drink in Reading town centre.